-The prime responsibility for the management of operational risk and the compliance with control requirements rests with the business and functional units where the risk arises.
-Operational risk managers are widely distributed throughout the Bank and support these areas, assisting line managers in understanding and managing their risks.
+The primary responsibility for the management of operational risk and the compliance with control requirements rests with the business and functional units where the risk arises.
+The operational risk profile and control environment is reviewed by business management through specific meetings which cover governance, risk and control.

-The Risk Committee is the senior executive body responsible for the oversight and challenge of operational risk in Barclays.

 Businesses are required to report their operational risks on both a regular and an event-driven basis.
-The reports include a profile of the material risks to their business objectives and the effectiveness of key controls, control issues of Group-level significance, operational risk events and a review of scenarios and capital.
+The reports include a profile of the material risks that may threaten the achievement of their objectives and the effectiveness of key controls, operational risk events and a review of scenarios.